Feria de Jerez: Celebration

 Nowadays it is celebrated in Parque González Hontoria (Jerez).
 It is always celebrated in the second week of May and before El Rocío.

 The fair of Jerez since its origins is celebrated around the horse, still maintaining the contests of hooks and coachmen, activities of harassment and demolition with brave bulls, morphological contests of horses and other activities related to the equine world.

 The Feria is divided in two parts: one is a kind of small village, with streets that have bars and restaurants at both sides (these restaurants are called Casetas).
-The other is a Theme Park/carnival style area where kids and grown ups can have fun on different rides such as roller coasters, bumper cars etc...
+The other is a Theme Park/carnival style area where kids and adults can have fun on different rides such as roller coasters, bumper cars etc...

-At the Feria de Jerez all the casetas are public, so anyone can just walk into any one and enjoy the food, drinks, and dancing.
+At the Feria de Jerez all the casetas are public, so anyone can walk into any one and enjoy the food, drinks, and dancing.
 This is one of the main features that differentiates it from the Seville Fair as most of the "casetas" there are private and therefore only card holding members are allowed in, except horses.

 In the casetas, throughout the day and night, people will usually be found drinking fino sherry, and in more recent years a new trend is to mix the fino with lemonade and ice cubes creating a cocktail commonly known as Rebujito.

-At night time there is a sort of "roof" of pretty decorative lights lighting this little "village" like area, which allows the party to last all the way till dawn.
+At night time there is a sort of "roof" of pretty decorative lights lighting the "village" area, which allows the party to last all the way until dawn.